 "I'm just screwing with your mind, Joey.
 It's nice to meet you."
-She says, sincerely.
+She says, kindly.
 "Enjoy Hartford."

-"Aw, what do you need?
+"Aw.
+What do you need?
 Hot tea, coffee?"
-Lorelai asks.
+Lorelai asks her daughter.

 "Anything in there not resembling a breakfast cereal?"
 Rory asks.

-Rory begins to open the lip gloss.
 "I'm sorry.
-I lost my Macy Gray cd and I need caffeine."
+I lost my Macy Gray cd, and I need caffeine."

 "Thief.
 I thought Lauren took it."
-Lorelai hands Rory the cd.
+Lorelai hands Rory her CD.

 "Sorry.
 Oh, and I stole it from Lauren.
-I'll get your some coffee."
-Lorelai says, quickly, standing up and walking to the counter.
-Luke looks at Lorelai like she is absolutely insane.
+I'll get you some coffee."
+Lorelai walks back over to the front counter.
+Luke glares at Lorelai.
 "What?
 It's not for me.
-It's for Rory, I swear."
+It's for Rory.
+I swear."

 "Look, Officer Krupke, she's right at that table.
 Right over there."
-Lorelai says, turning around and is surprised to see the same guy standing at her table flirting with her fifteen year-old.
+Lorelai turns around and is surprised to see Joey from earlier standing, once again, at her table most likely flirting with her fifteen year-old.
 "Huh.
-He's got quite a pair this guy."
+He's got quiet a paid this guy."
 Lorelai grabs Rory's coffee from Luke and heads back to her table.

-"Aw, you have to."
-She says, scaring him.
+"Aw.
+You have to."
+Lorelai says, scaring him.

 "Getting to know my daughter."
-Lorelai interrupts as she goes to stand behind Rory.
+Lorelai interrupts as she goes to stand beside Rory.

 "Wow.
 You do not look old enough to have a daughter."
-Joey tells her.
+Joey tells Lorelai.

 "No. I mean it."
 He says.
 "And you do not look like a daughter."
 He tells Rory.

 "That's possibly very sweet of you.
 Thanks."
-Lorelai says.
+Lorelai says, sarcastically.

 "So, daughter..."
 Lorelai shakes her head.
-"You know, I am travelling with a friend."
+"You know, I am traveling with a friend."

 "Drive safe."
-Lorelai turns to Rory and they both start laughing at what just happened.
+Lorelai turns to Rory and they both start laughing.

-Lorelai continues to look through their books when Rory and Lauren walk up to them.
-"Hey, kiss."
-Rory reaches over and kisses her mom on the cheek as Lauren lifts herself up, unable to just bend over the counter, and kisses her mom on the other cheek.
+Lorelai continues to look through their books when Rory and Lauren walk up to the desk.
+"Hey.
+Kiss."
+Rory reaches over and kisses her mom on the cheek as Lauren lifts herself up, unable to just bend over the counter, and kisses Lorelai on the other cheek.
 Rory walks behind the counter and begins rummaging through the desk.

 "I need stamps."
-Rory pulls out a page full.
+Rory answers, pulling out a page full.
 "Can I have these?"

 "Take them."
-Lorelai says.
-She looks her daughter up and down.
-Rory is wearing a big oversize sweater.
+Lorelai tells her.
+She looks her oldest daughter up and down.
+Rory is wearing an oversize sweater.
 "What is with the muumuu?"

 "I told her not to wear it."
 Lauren tells her mom.

 "And now we say good-bye."
-Rory tells her.
+Rory tells them.

-"Hey, have Michel look at your French paper."
-Lorelai says, looking at Michel.
+"Hey.
+Have Michel look at your french paper."
+Lorelai says, looking at Michel with a small smirk.

 "That'd be great."
-Rory says, pulling her paper out.
+Rory pulls out her paper.

 "Come on, Michel.
 I'll tell all the ladies what a stud you are."
 Rory bribes.

 "Oh, please, Michel.
 Please."
-Lorelai saying in her best french accent.
-"Pretty please or I will not stop talking like this."
+Lorelai says in her best but worse french accent.
+"Pretty please, or I will not stop talking like this."

-Rory hands him her paper.
+Rory hands him the paper looking satisfied.
 "It's due tomorrow.
 And pay special attention to the grammar."
-Rory says, before grabbing her sister's hand and walking away.

-Lorelai just smiles with satisfaction at Michel.
-"I dispise you."
-He says as Lorelai laughs and walks away.
+Lorelai watches her girls walk away and smiles at Michel.
+"I despise you."
+He says as Lorelai laugh and walks away.

 "Question."
 Lauren says.

 "Why are you still walking me to school?
-I'm eleven.
+I'm eleven now.
 I think I'm fully capable of walking on my own."
 Lauren tells her big sister.

-"Look, my school is on the way so why not just walk together.
-You act like I'm so bad to walk with."
+"Look, my school is on the way.
+So, why not just walk together?"

 They stop at Lane's house just as she is walking out the door.
 "Hey, Lane."